alpacahq/pipeline-live/migration.md

 pipeline-live helps you run your algorithm outside of the Quantopian.
-Although this project is an independent effort to provide the Pipeline API using public/private data, this document is to describe the common practice about how to migrate your pipeline code from the Quantopian environment.
+Although this project is an independent effort to provide the Pipeline API using public/private data, this document is to describe the common practices around how to migrate your pipeline code from the Quantopian environment.

 Along with these practices, you can migrate your Algorithm API from Quantopian